PAL*M: Property Attestation for Large Generative Models: Abstract

 \section{Abstract}

 \emph{Machine learning property attestations} allow provers (e.g., model providers or owners) to attest properties of their models/datasets to verifiers (e.g., regulators, customers), enabling accountability towards regulations and policies.
 But, current approaches do not support generative models or large datasets.
 We present \method, a property attestation framework for large generative models, illustrated using large language models. \method defines properties across training and inference, leverages \emph{confidential virtual machines} with \emph{security-aware} GPUs for coverage of CPU-GPU operations, and proposes using \emph{incremental multiset hashing} over memory-mapped datasets to efficiently track their integrity.
-We implement \method on Intel TDX and NVIDIA H100, showing it is efficient, scalable, versatile, and secure.
+We implement \method on Intel TDX+NVIDIA H100 and evaluate it using state-of-the-art models and datasets, showing \method is efficient, incurring <11\% overhead for common operations.
+Finally, we use the Tamarin Prover symbolic verification tool to formally model \method's property attestation protocol, confirming that its security guarantees are upheld under the defined threat model.